Self-Awareness

 • Devote yourself toward prayer to the Being that maintains the present Unknown.

-Reflect on people around you:
+Reflect on the people around you:

 Cycle and merge your perspectives: